 Make collaboration a priority

-But companies need more than new technology to create a collaborative work environment where high-performing teams can thrive.
-At a tactical level, providing team members with tools for collaboration can improve communication and make companies feel more transparent.
+But companies need more than new technology for developing a collaborative business culture where high-performing teams can thrive.
+At a tactical level, providing team members with tools for company collaboration can improve communication and make companies feel more transparent.
 But no single app or platform can fix a workplace culture that’s fundamentally broken.

 Before turning to tech for solutions, it’s worth considering whether company leaders prioritize teamwork.
 If managers don’t communicate with employees or listen to their ideas, meaningful collaboration between coworkers is unlikely, and the introduction of a new tool might have little effect.